raspberrypilearning/space-talk/en/step_5.md

 --- /task ---

-<p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">You have learned how to say thank you in sign language.
-Next time you say thank you to someone, why not use your new skill?
+<p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">You have learned how to say 'thank you' in sign language.
+Next time you say 'thank you' to someone, why not use your new skill?
 </p>

 --- save ---